colloq/terms/Resources/Content/Terms/Terms.md

 ## Third-Party Data Sharing

-Colloq’s software is hosted in Amsterdam, Netherlands and Frankfurt, Germany.
-Emails are sent through the same servers or via Amazon Web Services in Ireland (“External services”).
+Colloq’s software is hosted in Frankfurt, Germany.
+Emails are sent from the European Amazon AWS SES location in Ireland in order to best protect your data under European jurisdiction.
 We use a third-party provider to collect payments for purchases or subscriptions.
 You agree to use the External Services at your sole risk.

 The service of Colloq can be enhanced by signing in to third-party services.
 The terms of service and privacy policy of those third-party services apply.
 Colloq may not be held liable for your use of any of these third-party services, including those that have a link on our Website.